History of the Piaggio P-166

 The Italian Air Force, in search of a new light utility aircraft, required that the P-166 be capable of transporting a spare engine for the Fiat G91 jet, facilitating engine replacements “in the field.”
 This requirement led to the development of the P-166M, a military variant specifically equipped to carry the G91 engine, thereby enhancing the aircraft’s role in military logistics.

 The P-166’s adaptability also attracted international interest, particularly from the South African Air Force (SAAF).
 During the 1960s, the SAAF was in need of a medium-range maritime patrol aircraft to complement their long-range Avro Shackleton aircraft.
 Due to international arms embargoes against South Africa, acquiring new aircraft was challenging.
 However, in a covert deal with Piaggio, the P-166S “Albatross” was developed.
 This variant featured a larger radar housed in an extended nose section and modified wingtip tanks to carry more fuel, extending the aircraft’s range.
-The P-166S became a vital asset for the SAAF, with 20 units produced and assembled in South Africa under secrecy.
+The P-166S became a vital asset for the SAAF, with 20 units produced in Italy and then shipped to Cape Town where they were assembled in secrecy at Ysterplaat Air Force Base.

 Operational Legacy